detekt/detekt/.github/CONTRIBUTING.md

 Rules that contain an `@active` tag in their KDoc will be marked as active in the `default-detekt-config.yml`.

+### When updating the website ...

+Make sure to test your changes locally.

+- install ruby and jekyll
+- gem install bundler
+- bundler install
+- jekyll build
+- jekyll serve

+Following warning is expected until [Jekyll](https://github.com/jekyll/jekyll/issues/7947) adopts to Ruby 2.7.0.

+`warning: Using the last argument as keyword parameters is deprecated (Ruby 2.7.0)`

 ### Release checklist

 - add changes in CHANGELOG.md -> `groovy github-milestone-report.groovy arturbosch detekt [milestone-number]`